Managing Traffic Flow in and Around Your Venue

 Even when congestion is intense enough to slow traffic flow to a crawl, accidents are still a very real possibility.
 Drivers can become frustrated and engage in dangerous driving practices like tailgating, illegal U-turns, and illegal shoulder driving, especially if they’re in a hurry.

-People may be tempted to play with their phones or otherwise check out mentally while behind the wheel out of boredom, as well, which can easily lead to collisions and other accidents.
+People may be tempted to play with their phones or otherwise check out mentally due to boredom behind the wheel, which can easily lead to collisions and other accidents.

 Legal compliance